ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ##### Attestations

 Up to `MAX_ATTESTATIONS` aggregate attestations can be included in the `block`.
 The attestations added must satisfy the verification conditions found in [attestation processing](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#attestations-1).
-To maximize profit, the validator should attempt to add aggregate attestations that include the most available that have not previously been added on chain.
+To maximize profit, the validator should attempt to create aggregate attestations that include singular attestations from the largest number of validators whose signatures from the same epoch have not previously been added on chain.

 ##### Deposits